pniewiejski/algorithms-playground/DivideAndConquer.md

 ---

-The thing about divide-and-conquer is that we can apply it on problems that we would normally solve iteratively with a loop.
+The thing about divide-and-conquer is that we can apply it to problems that we would normally solve iteratively with a loop.
 If I gave a list of integers

 ```python